bridge-yt/Bridge/README.md

-Here's the updated README content with detailed explanations for the Bridge application:
+Here's the updated README with a feature matrix and upcoming features section:

 ---